DPDP Rules 2025 are now in effect. How ready is your business? Most Indian companies don't know yet.Find out in 3–5 minutes — free →

 The Short Answer

 If your business collects, stores, or processes any personal data of individuals located in India — including just a name, email address, or mobile number — the DPDPA likely applies to you.
+Size does not matter.
+Whether you are a 5-person startup or a 5,000-person enterprise, if you handle personal data of Indian residents, you are in scope.

 Data Fiduciaries vs Data Processors